Skip to main content

 Now, let’s explore these three mechanisms in detail, along with some guidelines on when to use each.

-Use Salesforce Record ID (default & recommended)
+Use Salesforce Record ID (default)

 Let’s see what this looks like in practice:

-For all the sections below, assume that CPQ1 is production and CPQ2 is a sandbox
+For all the sections below, assume that CPQ1 is production and CPQ2 is a sandbox.

 I have this product record in my production org: